Skip to main content

 Title Contingency

-Requires the seller to deliver clear, marketable title to the property — meaning the title is free of outstanding liens, judgments, easements, or other encumbrances that were not disclosed.
-A title company or attorney conducts a title search and issues a title commitment.
-If title defects are found that the seller cannot cure, the buyer can cancel.
-Title insurance protects against undiscovered claims.
+Requires the seller to deliver clear, marketable title: title free of outstanding liens, judgments, easements, or other encumbrances that were not disclosed.
+A title company or attorney conducts the search and issues a title commitment showing exceptions.
+The buyer typically has 5 to 10 days after delivery of the commitment to object.
+If the seller cannot cure within the cure period, the buyer may cancel and receive the deposit back.
+Title insurance owner's policy (premium 0.5 to 1 percent of price as a one-time payment) protects against undiscovered claims that surface after closing; lender's policy is required by every institutional lender.

 Home Sale Contingency